Children’s Garden at the Royal Botanical Gardens, Melbourne

 It seems that rules surrounding picnicking have been relaxed in recent years – but it is still a dog, glass, alcohol and smoke free zone.

-Be warned on a warm day the Children’s Garden is a very popular spot to visit!
-And only when the weather is forecasted for 25C or above are the fountains turned on, the streams, however, run every day from 10am – 4pm.
+Be warned on a warm day the Children’s Garden in the Botanical Gardens is a very popular spot to visit!
+The streams run every day from 10am – 4pm.

-Outside the gate, and 30 seconds up the path, is the nearest public toilet – which is attached to the Observatory Cafe.
-The Observatory Cafe does have pretty decent food (but the coffee is inconsistent; usually average) and expect to pay more – however it’s the only decent café located within the gardens.
-If you’re looking for a good coffee and more choice then head to Domain Road, South Yarra (about 10 minute walk away), the strip of cafes and eateries here includes some Melbourne gems – think My Legendary Girlfriend and The Bot for starters.
+Outside the gate, and 30 seconds up the path, is the nearest public toilet – which is located next to cafe Jardin Tan.
+If you’re looking for other eating options then head to Domain Road, South Yarra (about 10 minute walk away), the strip of cafes and eateries here includes some Melbourne gems.

 For more information about what’s on at the Botanical Gardens click here.